George Byers (footballer): Sheffield Wednesday

 On 17 May 2024, it was confirmed he would be released from Sheffield Wednesday following the expiration of his contract.
 He was a popular figure with fans at Hillsborough after having scored 14 goals and provided six assists in 74 games for the Owls, with 18 goal contributions and 56 appearances coming under Darren Moore.

 Port Vale

 On 9 July 2024, Byers joined League Two club Port Vale on a three-year contract.
 He had previously played under manager Darren Moore at Sheffield Wednesday.
 Moore named him as a vice-captain in August 2024.
 He missed two months due to a knee fracture injury he picked up in early October.
 He played two games in December before he suffered an injury setback and was unavailable again until the following month.
 He played 23 league games in the 2024–25 campaign, helping the team to secure an automatic promotion place.

 On 16 August 2025, he was sent off 15 minutes into a 0–0 draw at Burton Albion following a strong challenge on Charlie Webster.
 The club appealed the red card, however, the original decision was upheld by an FA Regulatory Commission.
+He struggled with injury issues during the 2025–26 campaign.
+He was injured in new manager Jon Brady's first game in charge, having been hit with a poor challenge during a defeat at Mansfield Town.
+He did not return to the fitness until the final two games of the season, by which time the club's relegation had been confirmed.